MikeDigitize/Getting_Started_With_TDD/README.md

 Our code evolves as we learn more about the inner workings of our functionality and refactor accordingly as we progress.
 Our tests are there to prod and poke at the functionality to make sure it stands up to scrutiny.

-As long as we follow some general principles we will end up with the right result.
+As long as we follow our general principles we'll end up with the right result.

-*Is this easy to test?*
-*What's the minimum I need to test to give me confidence?*
-*If I return in three months' time, will this test suite make sense?*

-## Testing Enough To Give Us Confidence
+## Testing Makes Us Think

 Ok, so back to the detail of the `drawEuroMillions` method.